MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 For info about querying and setting file and folder states, see [Set Files On-Demand states](files-on-demand-mac.md).

-### Limit the sync client upload rate to a percentage of throughput
+### Limit the sync app upload rate to a percentage of throughput
 <a name="AutomaticUploadBandwidthPercentage"> </a>

-This setting lets you balance the performance of different upload tasks on a computer by specifying the percentage of the computer's upload throughput that the OneDrive sync client (OneDrive.exe) can use to upload files.
-Setting this as a percentage lets the sync client respond to both increases and decreases in throughput.
+This setting lets you balance the performance of different upload tasks on a computer by specifying the percentage of the computer's upload throughput that the OneDrive sync app (OneDrive.exe) can use to upload files.
+Setting this as a percentage lets the sync app respond to both increases and decreases in throughput.
 The lower the percentage you set, the slower files will upload.
 We recommend a value of 50% or higher.
-The sync client will periodically upload without restriction for one minute and then slow down to the upload percentage you set.
+The sync app will periodically upload without restriction for one minute and then slow down to the upload percentage you set.
 This lets small files upload quickly while preventing large uploads from dominating the computer’s upload throughput.
 We recommend enabling this setting temporarily when you roll out [Silently move Windows known folders to OneDrive](use-group-policy.md#KFMOptInNoWizard) or [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#KFMOptInWithWizard) to control the network impact of uploading known folder contents.

 ![Upload Throughput Calculation](media/limit-upload-rate-percentage-throughput.png)

 > [!NOTE]
-> The maximum throughput value detected by the sync client can sometimes be higher or lower than expected because of the different traffic throttling mechanisms that your Internet Service Provider (ISP) might use. <br>For info about estimating the network bandwidth you need for sync, see [Network utilization planning for the OneDrive sync client](network-utilization-planning.md).
+> The maximum throughput value detected by the sync app can sometimes be higher or lower than expected because of the different traffic throttling mechanisms that your Internet Service Provider (ISP) might use. <br>For info about estimating the network bandwidth you need for sync, see [Network utilization planning for the OneDrive sync app](network-utilization-planning.md).

 If you enable this setting and enter a percentage (from 10-99) in the **Bandwidth** box, computers will use the percentage of upload throughput that you specify when uploading files to OneDrive, and users will not be able to change it.